 Kenmore Water Softener Problems: Salt Tank Full of Water

-Now that Sears is officially closed, many customers are left with void warranties and even more questions about the Kenmore water softener they purchased there.
+Now that Sears is officially closed, many customers are left with void warranties and even more questions about the Kenmore water softener they purchased there, like what to do if the salt tank is full of water.

-How do I tell if my water softener tank is full of water?
+How do I tell if my Sears Kenmore water softener tank is full of water?

 Why is my water softener full of water?